bedolpab/bedolpab/README.md

 ## Pablo C. Bedolla Ortiz.
 Research on AI/ML @ JPL/Caltech.
-Interested in quantum cryptography/communication for doctoral research.
-ORCID: 0009-0009-2511-7719
+My background is in Computer Science, but I transitioned to Mathematics from academic curiosity.